cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-A regular expression to match output from a package verification
-command.
-If the output string matches this expression, the package is
-deemed broken.
-The regex must match the entire line (see [Anchored vs.
-unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions))

 #### package_noverify_returncode

+**Description**: Integer return code indicating package verification
+failure

+For use if a package verification command uses the return code as the
+signal for a failed package verification.

 **Type**: `int`

 **Allowed input range**: `-99999999999,9999999999`

-**Description**: Integer return code indicating package verification
-failure

 **Example**: